 The IQR application is an excellent example application for SMQTK as it makes use of a broad spectrum of SMQTK's capabilities.
 In order to characterize each image in the archive so that it can be indexed, the DescriptorGenerator algorithm is used.
-The NearestNeighborsIndex is used to understand the relationship between the images in the archive and the RelevancyIndex is used to rank results based on the user's positive and negative ajudications.
+A NearestNeighborsIndex algorithm is used to understand the relationship between the images in the archive and a RelevancyIndex algorithm is used to rank results based on the user's positive and negative adjudications.

-SMQTK comes with a web based application that implements an IQR system using SMQTK's services as shown in the SMQTK IQR Workflow figure.
+SMQTK comes with a pair of web-based application that implements an IQR system using SMQTK's services as shown in the SMQTK IQR Workflow figure.